jowisaidman/JavaTDAs/README.md

 # Simple Application of Java TDAs

 ## Introduction
-Small java project to see how the followig TDAs work:
+Small java project to see some documentation, exercises and use the following TDAs:

 1- Stack<br/>
 2- Queue<br/>